tade0726/careerhub_scrape/Readme.md

 The spider is programmed to navigate through two primary jobs channels, namely graduate-employment and internship, in search of job detail links.
 Additionally, it will extract pertinent information, such as open and close dates, from the job details.

+> Be awere: due to UI changes, the codes related to XML parsing may be broken.

+## Web examples
 Navigation page:
 ![navigation page of career hub](./imgs/hub_list.jpg)